AFKoffee/wasmgrind/book/src/developers_guide/project_structure/the_internal_api.md

 # The Internal API

-The internal runtime API is defined in file: `crates/wasm-threadlink/wasm_abi.rs`.
+The internal runtime ABI is defined in file: `crates/wasm-threadlink/wasm_abi.rs`.

 **Note:** The functions are subject to change.
 Furthermore, the API may be separated from the wasm-threadlink library in the future!